 The Residents' Experience Survey is conducted at aged care homes annually so that we can measure and monitor general resident satisfaction over time.
-The survey commences in February and runs to October each year.

 It is the aged care provider's responsibility to schedule their preferred survey date for their residential aged care home.